r-e-d-ant/Library-books-management/README.md

 # features in v1.0
 * Upload a book, and also see it at home page with other books.
 * You'll be able to edit the book if you make a mistake while registering it.
-* Borrow a book to the customer and register the borrowed date.
+* Borrow a book to the customer and register:
+  • customer name.
+  • ---
+  • Book name
+  • ---
+  • Borrowed date.
 * You'll be able to see the borrowed books information.
 * You'll be able to edit the borrowed books information.
 * You'll be able to see the returned books information